dmanzer2/Next-Tailwind-Style-Guide/README.md

-# Build and Bloom
+# Next.js Tailwind Style Guide

-This is a [Next.js](https://nextjs.org) project built with TypeScript and Tailwind CSS, bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+A comprehensive design system and style guide built with [Next.js](https://nextjs.org), TypeScript, and Tailwind CSS.
+Perfect for starting any new Next.js project with a professional design system.

 ## Tech Stack